rodneyshupe/Cookbook/Recipes/Sides/AirFryerFrenchFries.rst

 Directions
 ----------

-1. Cut potatoes lengthwise into 1/2-inch-thick planks.
-Stack 3 or 4 planks
+1. Cut potatoes lengthwise into 1/2-inch-thick planks; stack 3 or 4 planks and
-   and cut into 1/2-inch-thick sticks; repeat with remaining planks.
+   cut into 1/2-inch-thick sticks, then repeat with remaining planks.
-2. Submerge potatoes in large bowl of water and rinse to remove excess starch.
-Drain potatoes and repeat process as needed until water remains clear.
-Cover potatoes with hot tap water and let sit for 10 minutes.
-   Drain potatoes, transfer to paper towel-lined rimmed baking sheet, and thoroughly pat dry.
+2. Submerge potatoes in a large bowl of water and rinse to remove excess starch; drain and repeat until the water runs clear.
+Cover with hot tap water and let sit 10 minutes, then drain, transfer to a paper towel-lined rimmed baking sheet, and pat thoroughly dry.
-3. Toss potatoes with 1 tablespoon oil in clean, dry bowl, then transfer to air-fryer basket.
-Place basket in air fryer, set temperature to 350F, and cook for 8 minutes.
-Transfer potatoes to now-empty bowl and gently toss to redistribute.
-Return potatoes to air fryer and cook until softened and potatoes have turned from white to blond (potatoes may be spotty brown at tips), 5 to 10 minutes.
+3. Toss potatoes with 1 tablespoon oil in a clean, dry bowl, then transfer to the air-fryer basket; set temperature to 350F and cook 8 minutes.
+Transfer to the now-empty bowl and toss gently to redistribute, then return to the air fryer and cook until softened and turned from white to blond (may be spotty brown at the tips), 5 to 10 minutes.
-4. Transfer potatoes to now-empty bowl and toss with remaining 1 tablespoon oil and 1/2 teaspoon salt.
-Return potatoes to air fryer, increase temperature to 400F, and cook until golden brown and crisp, 15 to 20 minutes, tossing gently in bowl to redistribute every 5 minutes.
-Transfer fries to large plate and season with salt and pepper to taste.
-Serve immediately.
+4. Transfer to the now-empty bowl and toss with remaining 1 tablespoon oil and 1/2 teaspoon salt; return to the air fryer, increase temperature to 400F, and cook until golden brown and crisp, 15 to 20 minutes, tossing gently in the bowl to redistribute every 5 minutes.
+Transfer to a large plate, season with salt and pepper to taste, and serve immediately.